 So, where do I register my .UK domain?

-Head over to our website now to snap up your .uk domain!
+Head over to our website now to snap up your UK domain name!
 If you already have a web hosting plan with us then we can help you to setup your new domain name with your existing website.